Drake Law School requires all students to take certain courses in addition to meeting other graduation requirements.

 114. Legal Ethics and Professional Responsibility (3 credits)

-Students who started before summer 2015 must take 2 credits of skills courses prior to graduation.
-Students who started in or after summer 2015 must take 6 credits of skills courses prior to graduation.
-Full list of qualifying courses listed at Graduation Requirements.
+Each student is required to take 6 credits of skills courses prior to graduation.
+See full list of qualifying courses listed at Graduation Requirements.

 Each student is required to complete an Advanced Writing Requirement course prior to graduation.
 To earn credit for the Advanced Writing Requirement, a student must register for both the base course as well as the Advanced Writing course (i.e. International Human Rights LAW 310 and International Human Rights Advanced Writing LAW 310W).